“Ben’s Great Idea”

 “Be here all day.”

-Ben dashed out of the hangar and raced home.
-Tali was waiting for him in the tree house and Jold was just comin up the street with Bandit trailing close behind.
-Jold coasted part way up the driveway, then hopped off and pushed his bike the rest of the way.
+Ben dashed out of the hangar with a grin from ear to ear.
+His greatest idea ever was coming together.
+Tali was waiting for him in the tree house and Jold was just comin’ up the street with Bandit trailing close behind.
+Jold coasted as far as his momentum would take him.
+He hopped off and left his bike in the middle of the driveway where it stopped.
 He considers peddling up a steep driveway an unnecessary effort, especially with a Baby Ruth candy bar in one hand.

 Jold is a sixth grader in Ben’s class too.
 Ms. Adams often walks by his desk and taps him on the shoulder to bring him back to the real world.
 “What are you dreaming about today, Jold?” she asks.
 Ben and Tali love his answers.
 They’re usually so hysterical that the whole class ends up laughing.